-Last week I received two emails that basically made me want to poke my eyes out.
-They came from two different employers, but the contents were essentially the same.
+Every employer wants to hire the “perfect candidate.”
+That’s understandable.
+But Last week, I received two emails that made me want to poke my eyes out.
+They came from two different employers, but the content was essentially the same.

-2 This person must have studied the Fibonachi code and it’s application be resoundingly obvious in their design portfolio.
+- This person must have studied the Fibonacci code, and its application be resoundingly obvious in their design portfolio.